 Unlike the use of “photoshopping” and technological manipulation these days, Barnor, by virtue of his times relied on his own innate talent and skills to capture not just the magical moment but produce art of great historical significance.

-In this photograph, the light falls on the two persons in focus; the British royal dignitary and the new leader of the Gold Coast colony.
-Kwame Nkrumah bows but the royal remains upright.
-The door of her limousine is open, the escort or attendant waits diligently.
+In the above photograph, the light falls on the two persons in focus; the British royal dignitary and the new leader of the Gold Coast colony.
+Kwame Nkrumah bows but the British royalty remains upright.
+The door of her limousine is open, and the escort or attendant waits diligently.
 In contrast, Nkrumah’s guards are far away and positioned to look elsewhere.
-From a single photograph, there is a myriad of interpretations that can help us interrogate the subtext of the dynamics of decolonisation.
-Was it the end of an era as most Ghanaians thought or entente cordiale agreed with a firm handshake?
+From a single photograph, there is a myriad of interpretations that can help us interrogate the subtext of the real dynamics of decolonisation.
+Was it the end of an era as most Ghanaians thought or entente cordiale agreed with a firm handshake between two unequal parties?

-The focus of light is on the traditionally clothed Ghanaian musician, confidently blowing into the future.
-Next to him is a prisoner or manual labourer who from facial expression alone looks crossed and not likely to share the musician’s optimism.
-His wheel borrow is empty, so he has just emptied contents and not carrying anything valuable away.
+In Barnor’s classic photograph above, the focus of light is on the traditionally clothed Ghanaian musician, confidently blowing into the future.
+Next to him is a prisoner or manual labourer.
+From his facial expression, he looks crossed and is not likely to share the musician’s optimism.
+His wheel borrow is empty, so we can assume he had just emptied the contents and not taking anything valuable away.

-The photograph highlights two popular observations evoked by Ghana’s independence – looking confidently into the future, whilst recognising the depths from which the majority of the people had to rise.
+The photograph highlights two critical narratives evoked by Ghana’s independence – looking confidently into the future, and on the other hand, the depths from which the majority of the people had to rise.